247 Solitaire title image

 You’ve heard about a few of the benefits of memory games, and now it’s time to talk about your various options.
 These include online versions of beloved games, curated intelligence challenges, and all sorts of brain-training teasers.

 Sudoku - This Japanese logic-based number puzzle can be found in magazines, newspapers, and free online.
-In this game, the player is tasked with filling out every row and column of a 9x9 board with the numbers 1-9 without repeats.
+In Sudoku, the player is tasked with filling out every row and column of a 9x9 board with the numbers 1-9 without repeats.
 This game tests short-term memory, but also critical thinking as you need to predict when a move will have consequences in the future.

 Crosswords - You can still find crosswords in most newspapers and activity books, but there are plenty of online options with their own spectrum of difficulties and features.
 USA Today is usually known as the easiest daily free choice, but more seasoned players might want to try their hand at The New York Times crosswords, which has a reputation for bending the keenest minds.